forrest79/phpgsql/docs/db.md

 Pass `TRUE` as the third parameter to connect asynchronously (will be described later).

-> Personal note: I'm thinking about removing this in then next big release.
+> Personal note: I'm thinking about removing this in the next big release.

 You can create a blank `Connection` object and set connection parameters on this object with functions `setConnectionConfig()`, `setConnectForceNew()` and `setConnectAsync()`.
 You must set it before `connect()` is executed.